ionixjunior/ionixjunior.dev/src/content/en/posts/2019-06-03-hotreload-a-free-tool-for-xaml-ui-development.md

 tags = ["xamarin"]
 +++

-<p class="intro"><span class="dropcap">S</span>ome time ago, I wrote a post called Xamarin.Forms and UI - Which tool is more productive?.
+Some time ago, I wrote a post called Xamarin.Forms and UI - Which tool is more productive?.
 In that post, I created a comparison between the main existing tools at that time to facilitate app development with Xamarin.Forms using XAML.
 Now, a new tool called HotReload has emerged.
-Let's take a look at it and compare it with the other tools, shall we?</p>
+Let's take a look at it and compare it with the other tools, shall we?

 Here's the [link to the post][post-primeiro-comparativo] I mentioned above.